Nazushvel/dstation-2020/README.md

 ### Installing the game

+#### Docking Station Only

 1. Put the script in a directory you'd like to install DS into.
 2. Make sure the script is set to executable, either through your file manager's GUI, or by running `chmod +x dstation-2020`.
 3. Run `./dstation-2020 setup`

+#### DS/C3
+1. Put the script in a directory you'd like to install DS into.
+2. Make sure the script is set to executable, either through your file manager's GUI, or by running `chmod +x dstation-2020`.
+3. Put installer for C3 into the directory (Currently only GOG's installer is supported)
+4. Run `./dstation-2020 setup`

 ### Running the game
 If all went well with install, all you should need to do to run is: